pubudumanoj/hic-scaffolding/README.md

 module load StdEnv/2020 nextflow/21.04.3
 ```

-To load mugqic module you may need to add below lines of codes to your `~.bash_profile`
+To load mugqic module you may need to add below lines of codes to your `~/.bash_profile`

+open ~/.bash_profile using favourite text editor
+e.g vi ~/.bash_profile

+add below lines of codes
 ```
 umask 0002